 - Details about the car, including its make and model, year, mileage, VIN, and condition

-If you’re applying for a new- or used-car loan, the dealership selling the car will provide details on the vehicle.
+If you’re applying for a new or used car loan, the dealership selling the car will provide details on the vehicle.
 If you’re refinancing and working with Wells Fargo directly, you’ll need to have this information on hand.
 Be sure to have details on your current loan ready, too.

-Types of Auto Loans Available Through Wells Fargo
+Types of Wells Fargo Auto Loans

 - A lower annual percentage rate (APR) which reduces the interest you pay over the loan term